dnagl/dnagl/README.md

 # 🤓 About Me

-Hey!
-I'm David, a Product Owner working in electiric mobility.
-After working a few years as a software engineer, I decided to explore the field of Product Ownership.
-Anyway, I'm still a passionate software engineer in my spare time.
-I ejnoy exploring and playing with new technoligies and concepts.
+Greetings,

+I'm David Nagl, a seasoned Senior Product Owner specializing in electric mobility.
+With a background in software engineering spanning several years, I transitioned into the realm of Product Ownership to further enrich my professional journey.
+Nonetheless, I maintain a fervent interest in software engineering, dedicating my spare time to exploring and experimenting with cutting-edge technologies and concepts.

 ## 📚 Passed exams